 The interest in contemporary communications is at the heart of our enterprise, though always with a focus on how media from print journalism, online and social communication to film, radio and TV deploy their affordances to communicative and social effect.

-The Department has a wide range of research interests currently grouped within our four research groups: Culture, Space and Memory; Discourse and Society; Media, Politics and Society; and Screen and Film Studies.
+The Department has a wide range of research interests currently grouped within our four research groups: Culture, Space and Memory; Discourse, Data and Society; Media, Politics and Society; and Screen and Film Studies.